strohitv/splatnet3-token-util/quickstart_s3s_tutorial.md

 First, open the `./config/template.txt` file.
 Here, you need to set either one or two options, depending on if you only use Lean's Seedchecker tool or also stat.ink.
 1. Set your language and region properly using the `acc_loc` setting.
 The format is `language|region`, for example `en-US|US` is american english and someone living in the US.
 Similar, `de-DE|AT` would be "German German" and someone living in Austria.
 2. **OPTIONAL for people who only use Lean's Seedchecker**: enter your stat.ink api key into the `api_key` field.
 You can get the api key from your [stat.ink profile page](https://stat.ink/profile), it is the field called "API Token".
+**IMPORTANT**: if you plan to use s3s to upload battles to stat.ink, copy the `template.txt` file into the s3s directory and rename it to `config.txt`

 The other file which needs to be edited is the `./config_run_s3s.json` file.
 In this file, one setting must be changed and the others might need to be changed.
 1. Insert the location of the s3s directory into the `s3s_directory` config.